 The clothing brand REI uses its app to cater to customer’s needs here.
 You can scan the barcode of products in the shop, and the app will bring up all the information including customer reviews.
 This is a great example of how you can market to customers in a way that they will truly appreciate.

-The Starbucks Rewards app is widely-regarded as one of the best cross-channel marketing experiences in use today.
+The Starbucks Rewards app is widely regarded as one of the best cross-channel marketing strategy use cases in recent times.

 If you’re not familiar with it, here’s how it works:

 - First, you receive your free rewards card, which you can use anytime you make a purchase.